-The "Sir," "Councilwoman," "Mayor," who tried forcing the parade to relocate Downtown.
-It didn't happen.
+The "Sir," "Councilwoman," "Mayor," who tried forcing the parade to relocate Downtown. İt didn't happen.
 Donna Esnard of the Hundred Oaks Civic Association made sure the parade stayed where it was The Catholic Life Center, the start and end of the parade.
+T.J.
+Moran and Gary Mockler who helped support the parade in the beginning.